rothsandro/eleventy-notes/Configuration/Custom Properties.md

 ### Arbitrary Properties

-This example shows how to add arbitrary properties to a note.
-First, define the properties in your note using Front Matter.
-For arbitrary properties, it's recommended to use a nested object (`meta` in this example).
+For arbitrary properties, use a nested object (`meta` in this example):

 ```md
 ---